madhuvanthiram/React_MovieApp/README.md

 # React Movie App

-This a movie app build using React Hook.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This a movie app built using React Hooks.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
  ## Features

-- List Movies from the API
+- List Movies from the API [https://sometimes-maybe-flaky-api.gdshive.io]
-- Search Movies based on genre/Year or both
+- Search Movies based on Genre,Year or both
-- View details about Movies
+- click movie tilte to view more details

 ## Prerequisite